WHO WE SERVE

 Savings

-Depending on your stage of life, chances are you’ll have a distinct approach to saving.
-New graduates or young couples have different needs than retirees or mid-career families.
-But no matter your personal situation, we can help you develop financial habits that will lay a strong foundation for your savings.
+Whatever your personal situation may be, we can help you develop financial habits that will lay a strong foundation for your savings.
 Whether you’re dealing with student loans, planning for a family, or enjoying retirement, we’ll create a strategy that fits your current situation and future goals.

 Tax Planning

-No one likes taxes, but through the advice of a professional financial advisor, you can access products and services that help ease the burden.
-Charitable contributions, life insurance policies and investment products can all be useful tools in an effective tax strategy.
+No one likes taxes, but with the right professional guidance, you can access products and services that help ease the burden.
 Working together, we will consider your personal situation and design a tax plan that fits your needs.
-Contact us today to learn more about tax-planning services that are specifically tailored for your needs.

 Succession Planning

-Preparing for succession after death is a difficult issue to discuss, but it is also an important part of any comprehensive financial plan.
-We can help you and your loved ones approach succession planning in a constructive manner that ensures they avoid problems and are well cared for in the event of your death.
+We can help you and your loved ones approach succession planning in a constructive manner that helps ensure they avoid problems and are well cared for in the event of your death.
 The process involves two main considerations: life insurance and preparing a will.
-Save your loved ones the stress of dealing with financial issues by planning for your succession while you are alive.

 Mortgages

-Buying a home can be one of the most exciting purchases of your life.
-But it is also a big decision that will have a major impact on financial planning.
 Whether you’re looking at a one-bedroom condominium or a five-bedroom house, we will work with you to help plan a mortgage strategy that fits your needs and considers your other financial responsibilities.
-From choosing the right time to buy a house to deciding whether it is even a good idea, we can help guide you through this important decision.

-As the cost of a college education continues to rise, outpacing the rate of inflation, it is becoming beyond the reach of most people unless they have planned early on.
-For people starting a college savings plan today, questions arise as to the best way to save.
-For such an important and long term goal, it pays to do some research when selecting a plan.
+As the cost of a college education continues to rise, planning early is more important than ever.
+For people starting a college savings plan today, questions abound about the best way to save.
+For such an important and long-term goal, having the right strategy and professional guidance is crucial.

 College Savings Planning

 There are many factors to consider when selecting a college savings plan.
-As with any savings goal, individual factors such as time horizon, risk tolerance, investment preferences and tax situation need to be considered and weighed in order to select the most suitable savings plan.
-Special consideration needs to be given to who will actually own the college funds as the decision is likely to impact the availability of financial aid in the future.
-Working together, we can examine college investment options to build a customized portfolio that takes into consideration your financial goals, risk tolerance and timeline.
+Working together, we can examine college investment options to build a customized portfolio that takes into consideration your financial goals, risk tolerance, taxes, and timeline.

 Traditional Savings Methods

-College savers can opt for the more traditional methods of accumulating college funds such as savings accounts, CDs, money market funds, tax-free municipal bonds, U.S. Treasury securities, or mutual funds.
-If the time horizon is long, savers may be able to afford the higher risk of investing in vehicles that offer potentially higher returns.
-As the time horizon shortens, they could gradually move their funds into more conservative savings or investments.
+College savers can opt for the more traditional methods of accumulating college funds, such as savings accounts, CDs, money market funds, tax-free municipal bonds, U.S. Treasury securities, or mutual funds.
 These methods offer simplicity and control but come with limitations in terms of tax benefits.

 Tax Advantaged Methods